AJG07/4180_Final_Project/README.md

 ![](./Pictures/software.jpg)

 ### Handheld Controller to Pi

 the **Xbox** establishes a connection to the user's laptop via a 2.4G connection.
 The user utilizes a driver to acquire button information from the Xbox, where the values of **two joysticks** range from -1 to 1, and **two buttons** have binary states (pressed: 1, not pressed: 0).
 The driver processes the obtained Xbox information, logically interpreting user actions.
 The button values are then converted into a string and transmitted via TCP to the Raspberry Pi.
 The user sends data to the Pi at a rate of 30 transmissions per second.
+It is crucial that the Pi and user are on the same WiFi network.

 ### Pi to Mbed

 The C++ server on the Raspberry Pi receives string data sent by the user via TCP.
 It parses the numerical values from the received string data.
-As MBED can only handle data of type `char`, the Raspberry Pi encodes the float values, such as -1 to -1, within the range of signed char (-128 to 127).
-These encoded values are then transmitted to the MBED via a serial port.
-The MBED receives the signed char data, decodes it, and controls the motor and servo based on the decoded information.
+To simplify the data transfer, the Raspberry Pi encodes the float values, such as -1 to -1, within the range of `signed char` (-128 to 127).
+These encoded values are then transmitted to the Mbed via a serial port.
+The Mbed receives the signed char data, decodes it, and controls the motor and servo based on the decoded information.
+This allows the Mbed to only have to read 3 chars each transmission, with one char for each control, as opposed to multiple chars for each control.

 ### Video Streaming

-The Raspberry Pi captures video data from the camera and broadcasts the video stream online.
-Users can access a URL to view real-time video data.
+The Raspberry Pi captures video data from the camera and broadcasts the video stream online using a prebuilt library called `motion`.
+After starting the streaming service on the Pi, users can access a URL using any computer on the network to view real-time video data.

 ### Mbed to IO
 The Mbed code uses RTOS with threads and the Mbed I/O APIs to realize the functions of the robot.